-- For the creation of Smart Albums (see Albums, below); - For syncing photos to iOS devices with Photo Via; (See page 3031) - When using the Filters feature to search for photos across multiple folders.
+- For the creation of Smart Albums (see "Albums Pane" on page 17); - When using the Filters feature to search for photos across multiple folders.

 You can make any available folder a cataloged folder by clicking on the '+' button at the top of the Folders pane, or by dragging a folder from the Preview area onto the 'Drop...' button at the bottom of the Cataloged Folders section.
-The cataloging process is designed to work in the background, so it doesn't affect other work you do in any ON1 Resize 2017 module.
+The cataloging process is designed to work in the background, so it doesn't affect other work you do in any ON1 Resize 2019 module.
 While the app is cataloging a folder, you'll see a progress circle next to the folder name; once the folder has been cataloged, the circle will disappear.

-To remove a cataloged folder, right-click on the folder name in the pane and choose "Remove Cataloged Folder."
+To remove a cataloged folder, right-click on the folder in the pane and choose Remove Cataloged Folder.